chges100/neutrino/README.md

 ## Introduction

-Simple InfiniBand verbs programming in Java
+Simple InfiniBand verbs programming in Java.
+This version includes an extension for dynamic connection management for reliable connections.
+It provides an easy-to-use interface for RDMA operations and automatic node detection.